Skip to main content

 Case against CBI director: Influential citizens ask Supreme Court CJ to protect whistleblower's identity

-Prashant Bhushan By Our Representative Seven well-known activists and academics, Aruna Roy, Ajit Ranade, Jagdeep Chhokar, Nikhil Dey, Rajni Bakshi, Shailesh Gandhi and Trilochan Sastry, in an open letter to the Chief Justice of the Supreme Court of India have said that there was a need to ponder if the September 15 apex court order to reveal the name the identity of the whistleblower in the case against CBI director Ranjit Sinha was not against the Whistleblowers’ Act, passed in Parliament.
+Prashant Bhushan By A Representative Seven well-known activists and academics, Aruna Roy, Ajit Ranade, Jagdeep Chhokar, Nikhil Dey, Rajni Bakshi, Shailesh Gandhi and Trilochan Sastry, in an open letter to the Chief Justice of the Supreme Court of India have said that there was a need to ponder if the September 15 apex court order to reveal the name the identity of the whistleblower in the case against CBI director Ranjit Sinha was not against the Whistleblowers’ Act, passed in Parliament.
 “It is true that the rules for the Act have not been made so far.
 But the nation and the courts had backed the idea and spirit of the whistleblower’s Act”, the letter insists.

 Will disclosing whistleblower's identity serve to adjudicate case against CBI director?